-- considered the nature of the sector, control environment and operational performance including the design of the British Transport Police Fund's accounting policies - Inquired of management, the British Transport Police Fund's head of internal audit and those charged with governance, including obtaining and reviewing supporting documentation
+- considered the nature of the sector, control environment and operational performance including the design of the British Transport Police Fund's accounting policies - Inquired of management, the British Transport Police Fund's head of internal audit and those charged with governance, including obtaining and reviewing supporting documentation relating to the British Transport Police Fund's policies and procedures on: - identifying, evaluating and complying with laws and regulations; - detecting and responding to the risks of fraud; and - the internal controls established to mitigate risks related to fraud or non-compliance with laws and regulations including the British Transport Police Fund's controls relating to the British Transport Police Fund's compliance with Railways and Transport Safety Act 2003 and Managing Public Money. - inquired of management, the British Transport Police's head of internal audit and those charged with governance whether:

-- identifying, evaluating and complying with laws and regulations; - detecting and responding to the risks of fraud; and - · the internal controls established to mitigate risks related to fraud or non-compliance with laws and regulations including the British Transport Police Fund's controls relating to the British Transport Police Fund's compliance with Railways and Transport Safety Act 2003 and Managing Public Money. - inquired of management, the British Transport Police's head of internal audit and those charged with governance whether: - they were aware of any instances of non-compliance with laws and regulations; - · they had knowledge of any actual, suspected, or alleged fraud; - discussing among the engagement team and involving relevant internal specialists, including pension specialists regarding how and where fraud might occur in the financial statements and any potential indicators of fraud.
+- they were aware of any instances of noncompliance with laws and regulations; - they had knowledge of any actual, suspected, or alleged fraud; - discussing among the engagement team and involving relevant internal specialists, including pension specialists regarding how and where fraud might occur in the financial statements and any potential indicators of fraud.